arstenzel/blog-posts/aws-lambda-schedule.md

    post_to_slack(some_cool_function_to_query_some_other_system_you_choose())
 ```

-Finally, a working example of all code described here can be found on GitHub at [https://github.com/Solinea/lambda-ravello][4]
+In addition to this post, all the code described herein can be found on GitHub
+at [https://github.com/Solinea/lambda-ravello][4].
+The code works and currently
+runs in production.

+Between the GitHub repository contents and the descriptions below, you should
+get a fairly complete picture of how useful lambdas can be for everyday chores.

 ## Prerequisites